mojaloop/product-council/Cross Border Vision/Cross Border Vision.md

 irrevocable push payments only, non-bank participation, etc.).
 Our objectives include:

-1)  Maintain an end user focused- design, that meets the needs of low-income and women end user requirements;
+1. Maintain an end user focused- design, that meets the needs of low-income and women end user requirements;

-2)  Allow for all use cases but prioritize use cases most critical to low-income and women end users – specifically P2P cross-border remittances and P2M cross-border Micro, Small, and Medium Enterprise (MSME) payments;
+2. Allow for all use cases but prioritize use cases most critical to low-income and women end users – specifically P2P cross-border remittances and P2M cross-border Micro, Small, and Medium Enterprise (MSME) payments;

-3)  Design a flexible, inclusive architecture that can be used for any cross-border arrangement type and can connect one arrangement to another;
+3. Design a flexible, inclusive architecture that can be used for any cross-border arrangement type and can connect one arrangement to another;

-4)  Solve for unique cross-border IIPS requirements
+4. Solve for unique cross-border IIPS requirements

-We assume the vision will be actualized by individual Mojaloop workstreams, who are responsible for OSS development.
+We assume the vision will be actualized by individual Mojaloop workstreams, which are responsible for OSS development.

+<a id="Use-Cases"></a>
 # Use Cases
 As stated above, we aim to allow for all use cases but prioritize use cases most critical to low-income and women end users – specifically P2P cross-border remittances and P2M cross-border Micro, Small, and Medium